Last Updated: November 1, 2022

 The cool thing about loyalty programs is the number of options you have.
 A memorable loyalty program can be as simple as a punch card or as advanced as a multi-level membership program.
 It’s up to you to decide what is best for your business.

 The other great thing about customer loyalty platforms is that they also serve as customer relationship management (CRM) tools.
 Your loyalty program can collect valuable customer information so that you can better market to your client base in the future.
 And consolidating it all into one platform keeps your data clean and organized.

 Once you have your loyalty program established it can build upon itself, turning new or semi-routine customers into your most loyal shoppers.
 Your regular clients will account for a disproportionate amount of sales and provide you with another free form of marketing: word of mouth.

 It’s worth noting that advanced loyalty platforms will cost some money.
 Companies such as bLoyal can provide remarkably powerful loyalty services for more membership-based, niche retailers such as wineries or museums.
 If you’re looking for this caliber of loyalty program be sure that it integrates with your POS system first.

 The average consumer is much more likely to follow advice from a family member or a friend than your run-of-the-mill ad.
 In fact, over 90% of consumers say they would trust such a recommendation more than any other, beating the next best source (online reviews) by 22%.

 There are many ways to grow your word-of-mouth presence.

 Start by keeping a clean, well-organized, and generally welcoming shop.
-Great customer service and overall positivity can go a long way towards making someone’s shopping experience remarkable.
+Great customer service and overall positivity can go a long way toward making someone’s shopping experience remarkable.
 Think about the instances which have led you to tell a friend about a place.
 Often they contain an exclamation of “They were so nice in there!” or something similar.
 People like sharing helpful shopping tips with those around them, so make your store an easy one to mention.